1. Find out which waste to separate

 4. Talk to more than one waste collector

 Every region has its own waste collection companies.
 Does your waste resemble household waste?
 In some regions, the municipal waste collection services can collect this for you.
 Talk to several waste collectors, and inquire into the possibilities.
 Choose the one best suited to your waste collection needs.
 Compare prices.
 Read the article Agreements and contracts about how to reach a good agreement and how to draw up a contract.

 5. Draw up a contract with a waste collector

 Only a certified waste collector (in Dutch) is allowed to collect your company waste.
-Check the national list of Transporters, Collectors, Traders and Mediators (VIHB list, in Dutch) to see if your waste collector is a certified party.
+Check the national list of Transporters, Collectors, Traders and Brokers (VIHB lijst, in Dutch) to see if your waste collector is a certified party.
 There are different categories of waste collectors:

 - general collectors, that collect most types of waste;

 - specialised collectors that only collect certain types of waste, for instance frying fat or archive material.

 Do you station roller containers in your courtyard?
 Or do you opt for a compactor, because you have much waste and little space?
 Discuss the best choice of storage and collection containers with your waste collector.
 You can usually rent containers from your waste collector.

 7. Educate your employees: how to separate waste

 Make it as easy as possible for your employees to separate waste.
 The waste has to be ‘pure’: if you put too much waste in the wrong container, it cannot be re-used.
 Ensure that everyone in your company knows which waste materials to put in which container: